Fly Fishing Aitutaki, Cook Islands

 Access:

-US anglers: Fly Hawaiian Airlines from Honolulu (HNL) to Rarotonga (RAR), arriving Saturday evening 11.45pm.
-Stay overnight Rarotonga.
+US anglers: Fly Alaska Airlines/Hawaiian Airlines from Honolulu (HNL) to Rarotonga (RAR), arriving Friday evening 10.55pm.
+Stay overnight in Rarotonga.

-NZ & Australian anglers: Fly Air New Zealand into Rarotonga via Auckland.
+NZ & Australian anglers: Fly Air New Zealand daily into Rarotonga via Auckland.

 AITUTAKI ACCOMMODATION

 Isolation Outfitters works with a high quality hotel in Rarotonga for your arrival and departure hotel accommodation.
-They will provide shuttle access from and to Rarotonga Airport.
+The hotel provides shuttle access from and to Rarotonga Airport.

-On Aitutaki, we have secured excellent quality, air-conditioned beachfront bungalow accommodation (twin share or single occupancy upgrade) on Aitutaki with unfettered beachfront access.
-The adjoining restaurant is our base for breakfasts and dinners.
-Your packed lunches will accompany all boats & guides.
+On Aitutaki, we try to secure excellent quality, air-conditioned beachfront bungalow accommodation (twin share or single occupancy upgrade) on Aitutaki with unfettered beachfront access.
+The adjoining restaurant is our base for breakfasts and dinners and has wifi access.
+The rooms do not have wifi access.
+Your packed lunches will accompany the boats & guides, along with cold drinks and snacks arranged by us during your fishing week.

 PRACTICAL NOTES